Under the Banner of Heaven (miniseries): Critical response

-The review aggregator website Rotten Tomatoes reported as 86% approval rating with an average rating of 7.40/10, based on 49 critic reviews.
+The review aggregator website Rotten Tomatoes reported an 87% approval rating with an average rating of 7.50/10, based on 52 critic reviews.
 The website's critics consensus reads, "While Under the Banner of Heaven gets bogged down by an overabundance of backstory, its procedural through-line is enriched by thoughtfully grappling with personal faith."
 Metacritic, which uses a weighted average, assigned a score of 71 out of 100 based on 25 critics, indicating "generally favorable reviews".

-Patrick Q. Mason, in a review of the show, pointed out that it is the most recent entry in a long history of American media portrayals of Mormons as inherently violent.
+Historian Patrick Q. Mason, in a review of the show, pointed out that it is the most recent entry in a long history of American media portrayals of Mormons as inherently violent.
 McKay Coppins, a Mormon journalist, stated in an article in The Atlantic that the series demonizes Mormons and misrepresents the faith.
 He said that "no one involved in the show felt compelled to check the customary boxes Hollywood creators have been trained to check in this era of inclusiveness and representation.
 Black did not hire any practicing Mormons to write or consult on the show."
-Lindsay Hansen Park later replied, "I guess Deseret News had printed something where they said they had asked FX if there were faithful members involved and they said no. I don't even know why they printed that, that must be misinformation, because we did tell them yes, that there were, cause there were!
-We had bishops, we had Relief Society Presidents, we had a good number of faithful people that we consulted. [...]
-I've named a few of the people who I think are okay with me naming them on my Facebook, some scholars who helped.
-But there are — for this reason — people that don't want their name to be involved."
+Lindsay Hansen Park later disputed Coppins's assertion, saying numerous Latter-day Saints were consulted for the series, some of whom were identified on a Facebook page while others preferred anonymity: "We had bishops, we had Relief Society Presidents, we had a good number of faithful people that we consulted."

-Former American Fork Police Chief Randy Johnson said "I find the book to be substantially more accurate than the miniseries. ...
+Randy Johnson, the American Fork chief of police in charge of the 1984 murder investigation said, "I find the book to be substantially more accurate than the miniseries. ...
 I cannot recognize any actual person that I knew or came to know, accurately depicted in the series.
 The series does not reflect the actual investigation that I oversaw.
 Nor does it reflect the attitudes, behaviors and conduct of me or any of my officers.
 It is clearly a work of fiction as indicated by the disclaimer.”
-Sharon Wright Weeks, Brenda's sister, likewise said that, "I do not recognize her [Brenda] at all in any of the show."
+Sharon Wright Weeks, Brenda's sister, said she felt no ill-will towards Edgar-Jones but also added: "I do not recognize her [Brenda] at all in any of the show."